Podcast: Play in new window | Download

 Research has shown time and again that phthalates are carcinogens.
 Phthalates are linked to testicular cancer among others.
-“Masking fragrance” has a stronger effect on people with multiple chemical sensitivities (like me) than on normal people (like you) who are constantly swimming in fragrance.
+“Masking fragrance” has a stronger effect on people with multiple chemical sensitivities (like me) than on normal people who are constantly swimming in fragrance.

-These fragrance chemicals can lead to allergies, asthma, headaches, burning in the throat, nausea.
+These fragrance chemicals can lead to allergies, asthma, headaches, burning in the throat, and nausea.
 These are just a few of the side effects many people get from products, including the “unscented” ones.
 It should be illegal, but due to companies who prey on consumers who are unaware, we have to suffer.

 Fragrance: A Matter of Public Health

 This is not a personal preference, this is a matter of public health.
 If you ever spend an entire day with a headache because someone drenches their body in fragrant soaps or “unscented body wash” you can relate.
 Or if like many, a business you visited has multiple plug-in type “air-fresheners,” that were so toxic you were sick for the rest of the day, you will understand why this is a matter of public health.
-Please understand, even if you do not experience these noticeable symptoms, your health is being affected by these toxic chemicals.
+Please understand, that even if you do not experience these noticeable symptoms, your health is being affected by these toxic chemicals.

-Of course, we know that people who use these toxic ingredients in the form of synthetic fragrance probably don't know or do it on purpose.
+Of course, we know that people who use these toxic ingredients in the form of synthetic fragrances probably don’t know or do it on purpose.
 The health effects are still negative and can include: